gregr/icfp2017-artifact-auas7pp/artifact/ArtifactOverview.md

 `docker run -it --rm -v "$(pwd)"/shared:/artifact/shared artifact35-auas7pp`

-## Step-by-Step evaluation insructions

 ### Start the challenge test suite

 Once in a container, start the test suite by running: `scheme --script all-challenges.scm | tee test-output.log`

 The log is displayed as the tests run, but it will also be written to the file `test-output.log` in case you'd like to reference it later.
 If you're willing to share a directory with the host, it's a good idea to copy this (and any other generated or edited files) to that directory once the tests finish, for backup.

 These tests may take some time to complete (currently about 10 minutes).
-While the tests are running, make efficient use of your time by starting another container to continue exploring.
+While the tests are running, make efficient use of your time by starting another container if you'd like to continue with the "Step-by-Step" section.
 Multiple containers for the same image can safely be running at the same time without interfering with each other, as each one maintains its own state, including an independent file system (aside from any explicit sharing you've set up).

+### Validate the test suite run once it has completed

+Look over the test output log to verify that there are no failures.
+Failures are loud and obnoxious, so they should be easy to spot.

+The output will also mention the names of a few generated files, `generated-by-challenge-N.scm` for some N.  Review these files to sanity check them.

+## Step-by-Step evaluation insructions

 ### Review the challenge files